joris97jansen/borrowser/README.md

 # The Borrowser 🦀🌐

-A learning project: building a **web browser in Rust**, from scratch, with a focus on understanding every piece of the stack: windowing, rendering, event loops, UI, and networking.
+A learning project: building a **web browser in Rust**, from scratch, with a focus on understanding every piece of the stack: windowing, rendering, event loops, UI, networking, and background runtimes.

 ---

 ## 🙋 Why "Borrowser"?

 Think “Borrow checker” + “Browser” = Borrowser. 🦀
 P.S. nothing borrowed from Chromium *wink*.

 ---